-Tesla allow you to schedule charging based on either a start time or departure time.
-This quick tip guide shows you how to schedule the start time.
+Tesla allow you to schedule charging based on either a start time or end of cheap rate/departure time.
+This quick tip guide shows you how to schedule the start time and optionally a preconditioning time should you want to do that.
 Before you start, you need to check you do not have a schedule departure time set as you can toggle through between the two displays on the screen, but you can not set one if the other is already set.

 To set a charge start time, bring up the charging menu, and at the centre bottom you will see either "Schedule Departure" or "Schedule Charging".
 If it says "Schedule Departure" and beneath it it in blue it says "Depart by xx:xx", tap it to bring up the Scheduled Departure menu and from there turn it off.
 Then once that menu is closed, tap on the text to switch to Scheduled Charging.

 Once the scheduled charging display is visible, there should be the option to simply set the time and turn on or off the feature.
 If the option to turn it on or off is grayed out, the "Schedule departure" is set and you need to toggle back to that menu to turn it off.

 Set the departure time you want and then tap the on/off switch to turn it on if it isn't blue.

 If you want the car to precondition you need to use the schdule departure first, but only set the precondition aspect and not the cheap rate aspect.